tearingItUp786/dotfiles/editor-cheatsheet.md

 ### Command mode

 `:%y+` - copies all the file contents.
-The `%` makes the next command run on all lines and `+` copies it to the system clipboad as well.
+The `%` makes the next command run on all lines and `+` copies it to the system clipboard as well.
 `:(+/-)relative_line_number,(+/-)relative_line_number y` - yank based on relative lines `<C + F>` - show previous commands